Leibniz AI Academy Courses

 [Translate to English:] A photo of neurons converging in a graph [Translate to English:] A photo of neurons converging in a graph [Translate to English:] A photo of neurons converging in a graph

-Description: Students will understand the fundamentals of Deep Learning in which they will master modeling, training, and optimization in application of text, images, and graphs.
-The syllabus includes: Fundamentals of Neural Networks, Training, optimization and Regularization in deep learning, Convolutional Neural Networks (CNNs), recurrent neural networks, deep generative modeling, Learning representations in text, Representation learning for graphs, Application: image captioning, question answering.
+Description: Students will understand the fundamentals of Deep Learning in which they will master modelling, training, and optimisation in the application of text, images, and graphs.
+The syllabus includes Fundamentals of Neural Networks, Training, optimisation and Regularization in deep learning, Convolutional Neural Networks (CNNs), recurrent neural networks, deep generative modelling, Learning representations in text, Representation learning for graphs, Application: image captioning, question answering.
 This course will cover both the fundamentals and implementation aspects of deep neural networks for a variety of tasks.
 In doing so, the course will place an emphasis on successful applications of deep learning and why rich representations show promise in these applications.

 Credits: 5